JuliaLang/julia/doc/src/manual/performance-tips.md

     results than without `@simd`.
   * No iteration ever waits on another iteration to make forward progress.

+Violating these assumptions may cause errors or incorrect results.
 A loop containing `break`, `continue`, or `@goto` will cause a compile-time error.

-Using `@simd` merely gives the compiler license to vectorize.
-Whether it actually does so depends on the compiler.
-To actually benefit from the current implementation, your loop should have the following additional properties:
+In many cases, Julia is able to automatically vectorize inner for loops without the use of `@simd`.
+Using `@simd` gives the compiler a little extra leeway to make vectorization possible in more situations.
+In either case, your loop should have the following properties to allow vectorization:

   * The loop must be an innermost loop.
   * The loop body must be straight-line code.
 This is why `@inbounds` is currently needed for all